 here are a few reasons why I love this high protein salad, so listen up!

 - If you are looking for a filling vegan protein salad, you’ve found one!
 The edamame beans, pumpkin seeds and sunflower seeds all add some protein to this plant based salad.
 Edamame beans are a complete protein source.
 For vegans this is an easy way to make sure you are getting all nine essential amino acids.

 - This vegan summer salad is a 30-minute meal.
 I love 30-minute meals that don’t lack in flavour or heartiness.
 There are definitely short cuts you can take to make this plant based salad prep even quicker on the day you decide to make it.
 You can cook the edamame beans and corn beforehand and make the lemon basil vinaigrette before as well.
 So that when you actually go to throw everything together you only have some chopping and the toasting of the seeds to do.
 So many shortcuts!

 - The lemon basil vinaigrette is the Picky Husband’s favourite dressing I’ve made to date.
-I like having a jar of it in the fridge so when I quickly make up a plant based salad the dressing is already made.
+I like having a jar of it in the fridge so when I quickly make up a high protein salad, the dressing is already made.
 I’ve learned over the years if Adam says he really likes something I should make it regularly.
 Gotta keep a good thing going, right?!
 And if it gets my picky eater to eat veggies, I’m all in.

 vegan summer salad with lemon basil vinaigrette